growthboot/Javascript-Q/README.md

 })
 ```

-### Access all h3 dom objects and remove them
+### Access all h3 DOM objects and remove them
 ```javascript
 $("h3").remove();
 ```

-### Iterate each dom object found and change their color
+### Iterate each DOM object found and change their color
 ```javascript
 $("h3").each(function () {
   $(this).css({